propelling-coding/Void-gaming-tutorial/README.md

 # Void-gaming-tutorial
 A tutorial for gaming on void Linux.

 This tutorial aims to help those who have just installed void, and would like a quick startup to playing games.
-A quick disclaimer - this tutorial is aimed primarily at NVIDIA users primarily and I also can't account for all hardware combinations.
+A quick disclaimer - this tutorial is aimed primarily at NVIDIA users primarily and I can't account for all hardware/software combinations.
 For reference, I have an RTX 3060 and an i9 10900k.
 This tutorial will assume that you have just finished installing void, but feel free to skip ahead if you've done some of these steps.
 I am using niri + noctalia with lightdm.
 This tutorial also assumes that the multilib repository, multilib non-free and non-free repositories are enabled.
 A useful resource for this is the void handbook: https://docs.voidlinux.org/xbps/repositories/index.html

 # Driver installation